 Top 5 universities for life sciences degrees

-Within life sciences there are many interdisciplinary foundational courses grouped in nine concentrations to help students “explore the diversity of living systems”.
+Within life sciences, there are many interdisciplinary foundational courses grouped in nine concentrations to help students “explore the diversity of living systems”.
 The majors include biomedical engineering, neurobiology and human evolutionary biology.

-Students are encouraged to do their own original research and many courses are hands-on.
+Students are encouraged to do their own original research, and many courses are hands-on.

 According to the university, life science graduates often go on to postgraduate work, including medical or scientific research.
 Other graduates have recently pursued careers in business, consulting and environmental advocacy.

 Harvard is perhaps the best-known university around the world; it regularly takes the top spot in global reputation surveys.
-It was founded in 1636, and has built its reputation, wealth and influence over more than 300 years.
+It was founded in 1636, and it has built its reputation, wealth and influence over more than 300 years.

 Although tuition is expensive, students from low-income families are fully supported by university grants.
 For the class of 2019, only 5.3 per cent of applicants made it through the competitive application process.